SBE 26plus Seagauge Wave & Tide Recorder

 - Wave and Tide, Temperature, and optional Conductivity, at user-programmable tide intervals and wave burst intervals.

 - RS-232 or RS-485 interface, internal memory, and internal alkaline batteries (can be powered externally).

-- Real-time tide data, wave data, and/or wave statistics, as well as fast upload of all data in memory upon recovery
+- Real-time tide data, wave data, and/or wave statistics, and fast binary upload of data from memory.

-- Large memory and low power requirements: 1.8-year deployment with alkaline batteries for a typical sampling scheme (with optional conductivity) of 11-minute tide measurements every 30 minutes and 8.5-minute, 4 Hz wave-burst samples eight times a day.
+- Large memory and low power requirements: 1.8-year deployment with optional conductivity for 11-minute tide measurements every 30 minutes and 8.5-minute, 4 Hz wave-burst samples every 3 hours.

 - Five-year limited warranty.

 - Pressure sensor with temperature compensation in four strain-gauge ranges (20 to 600 m) and nine Digiquartz® ranges (0.2 to 680 m).